 The Community Plan / Single Outcome Agreement 2013-23 sets out the 6 local outcomes that the Council and Community Planning Partnership are committed to achieving.

-Argyll and Bute Council's Planning and Performance Management Framework (PPMF) is fundamental to our approach for continuous improvement and service delivery.
+Argyll and Bute Council's Performance and Improvement Framework (PIF) is fundamental to our approach for continuous improvement and service delivery.
 This Framework along with our performance management information makes it easier to understand how those outcomes are being delivered.
-Working within the Planning and Performance Management Framework ensures that services are focused on continuous improvement and best value.
+Working within the Performance and Improvement Framework ensures that services are focused on continuous improvement and best value.

 Just as our performance reporting process ensures that our Elected Members and Senior Management have the information that allows them to effectively scrutinise the Council's performance, our public performance reporting ensures that everyone can assess our performance against the Council's plans, understand the actions the Council takes to address any areas of concern and compare our performance with other Scottish Local Authorities in a relevant and timely manner.